 The Department welcomes forward planning and applications can be received up to 24 months ahead of festival commencement.

-Festivals Australia cannot fund activities that will commence before the funding is approved.
+Festivals Australia cannot fund project costs that are incurred before the funding is approved.
 You may wish to refer to the following guide to determine whether your project will meet the timeline requirements:

-Submission opening and closing schedule\
+Submission opening and closing schedule